michael-gann/nodejs-sfs/readme.md

 # Usage

 Once you have the API running on localhost, you will be able to start making requests to the API on localhost.
-If you followed the steps above you can use the url for the serverless version of this API.
+If you followed the steps above you can use the url for the serverless version of this API that was created.
+Or you can follow the example live links below.

 ## Routes